Neutron detection: BF3 gas-filled proportional detectors

 As elemental boron is not gaseous, neutron detectors containing boron may alternately use boron trifluoride (BF3) enriched to 96% boron-10 (natural boron is 20% 10B, 80% 11B).
 Boron trifluoride is highly toxic.

-The sensitivity of this detector is around 35-40 CPS/nv (counts per second per neutron flux) whereas that of Boron lined is about 4 CPS/nv.
-This is because in Boron lined, n reacts with Boron and hence produce ion pairs inside the layer.
-Hence charged particles produced (Alpha and Li) they lose some of their energy inside that layer.
-Low energy charged particles are unable to reach the Ionization chamber's gas environment.
-Hence, the number of ionizations produced in gas is also lower.
+The sensitivity of this detector is around 35-40 CPS/nv (counts per second per neutron flux) the sensitivity of boron-lined detectors is approximately 4 CPS/nv.
+This is because in boron-lined detectors, neutrons react with boron to produce ion pairs inside the boron layer and so charged particles produced (alpha particles and lithium ions) may lose some of their energy inside that layer.
+This means that low-energy charged particles may be unable to reach the ionization chamber's gas environment resulting in a lower number of ionizations produced.
+In BF3 gas-filled detectors, on the other hand, neutrons react with 10B atoms inside the detector gas volume, so charged particles produced are more likely to deposit their energy in the gas volume, producing more ionizations and therefore higher signal.

-Whereas In BF3 gas filled, N reacts with B in gas. and fully energetic Alpha and Li are able to produce more ionizations and give more pulses.

-Boron lined proportional detectors
+Boron-lined proportional detectors

-Alternately, boron-lined gas-filled proportional counters react similarly to BF3 gas-filled proportional detectors, with the exception that the walls are coated with 10B.
+Boron-lined gas-filled proportional counters react similarly to BF3 gas-filled proportional detectors, but instead of containing boron-rich gas, the walls are coated with 10B with another fill gas.
 In this design, since the reaction takes place on the surface, only one of the two particles will escape into the proportional counter.